MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0099.md

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)

-In order to avoid ID clashes for objects added by your extension and objects added by other extensions, you must respect the ID range specified in the [app.json](../devenv-json-files.md) of your extension when declaring new AL objects.
+In order to avoid ID clashes for objects added by your extension and objects added by other extensions, you must respect the ID range specified in the [app.json](../devenv-json-files.md) file of your extension when declaring new AL objects.
 For more information on ID ranges in Business Central, see [Object Ranges](../devenv-object-ranges.md).

 > [!NOTE]
-> This rule mimics the behavior of [AS0013](appsourcecop-as0013.md) for a limited set of objects members for which AS0013 wasn't enforced when they were introduced in AL. Having them reported as a separate rule allows more granularity, especially in regard to AL code not respecting the use of affixes prior to the implementation of this rule.
+> This rule mimics the behavior of [AS0013](appsourcecop-as0013.md) for a limited set of objects members for which AS0013 wasn't enforced when they were introduced in AL. Having them reported as a separate rule allows more granularity, especially in regards to AL code not respecting the use of affixes prior to the implementation of this rule.

 ### Which object members are validated?